- Assistant Coach: Clarence Ryan

 Juris Doctor University of Washington (1997)

 Ché Dawson became the new Head Men’s Basketball Coach at Highline College on April 25, 2003 after eight seasons in the high school ranks.
-Since coming to Highline, Dawson’s teams are 240-163 overall and 142-78 in the tough West Division and the team has gone to the NWAC tournament nine out of fourteen years, including three Final Four appearances.
-In fourteen years at the helm, Highline has won three Division championships and one NWAC championship.
+Since coming to Highline, Dawson’s teams are 270-190 overall and 156-92 in the tough West Division.
+In sixteen years at the helm, Highline has won three Division championships and one NWAC championship.
+Highline has been to the Final Four three times and the Elite Eight seven times.
 His staff has been named the Coaching Staff of the Year (2008-2009) and the NWAC Coaching Staff of the Year (2005-2006).

 Dave Denny – Assistant Coach